 Check out the UISO Cybersecurity Awareness site for more security best practice guidelines.

 Myth: It’s OK to share my NetID account with others.

 - Fact: Your NetID username and password are unique keys provided for you to unlock your individual access to University and personal resources.
 Sharing your keys with others – even friends and colleagues – gives them access to your email, financial and personal data, academic and instructional records, and other tools and services that are specific for your use only.
 Sharing your passwords or Duo authentications is a prohibited for all NetID account holders.
 Learn more about account security and two-factor authentication.

 Myth: I will not be caught if I download copyrighted music and movies.

 - Fact: Hundreds of college students have been sued by the recording and movie associations for downloading copyrighted content illegally.
 The identities of file swappers are not anonymous!
 Learn more about the Digital Millennium Copyright Act (DMCA).

 Myth: I am allowed to set up a wireless network on campus.

 - Fact: False.
 Unauthorized personal networks can cause significant network interruptions across the entire campus.
 Once detected, the UIS Cyber Operations Center will take action on the a rogue device.
 The responsible party risks losing University network privileges and could be disconnected for an extended period of time.
 Learn more about prohibited network devices.

 Myth: The University’s network protects me from identity theft, snooping and virus-attacks.

-Fact: The University network is simply a way for you to connect to the Internet.
-It is your responsibility to secure personal information and practice safe computing.
+- Fact: The University network is simply a way for you to access the Internet and other connected resources.
+It is your responsibility to secure your personal information and practice safe computing.
 For example, do not divulge personal information on disreputable websites or to unknown/unvalidated individuals.
 Learn more about staying safe online.